wusted/kubernetes-install/14-terraform-do-k8s-mysql-wordpress/README.md

 - In Kubernetes Cluster:
 Kubernetes Operator/Scheduler should create a new pod, due to Deployment or StatefulSet applied desired state.

-To replace the one deleted in both cases.

-7. Volume data should remain persistent and changes made in previous node or pods,
-should still exist.
+7. Volume data should remain persistent and changes made in previous node or pods, should still exist.
 Confirm by accessing WordPress again and check the Posts.
-Or accesing the main site that should show the Post.
+Or by accesing the main site that should show the Post.